n4beel/nft-marketplace/README.md

-# Advanced Sample Hardhat Project - remote purchase dapp
+# Advanced Sample Hardhat Project - nft marketplace

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.